icewolfz/jiMUD/README.md

 ### Linux

 1. npm install - install all the node modules, **Note** you will need to rerun this only if modules have been updated in the package.json
+1. npm run release:linux - build tar, deb, appImage, rpm, and flatpak packages

+#### Linux Slim - Build without flatpak

+1. npm install - install all the node modules, **Note** you will need to rerun this only if modules have been updated in the package.json
-1. npm run release:linux - build tar, deb, appImage, and rpm packages
+1. npm run release:linux-slim - build tar, deb, appImage, and rpm packages

 ### Mac